crosspeaksoftware/gravity-forms-email-blacklist/README.md

 ### Instructions

-## General Blacklist Settings
+## Global Blacklist Settings
-Once set up these settings will be used on all email input fields across all the Gravity Forms used on the site.
+Once set up, these settings will be used on all email input fields across all the Gravity Forms used on the site.
 They can be overridden by the individual email blacklist settings below.

 1. Once Logged into your site navigate to 'Forms' > 'Settings' > 'Email Blacklist'
-2. Enter the email addresses (example: jsmith@gmail.com), email address domains (example: gmail.com), and/or, email address top-level domains (example: *.com) separated by commas into the 'Email Blacklist" field.
+2. In the 'Global Blacklisted Emails' input enter a comma separated list of blacklisted domains (ex. hotmail.com), email addresses (ex. user@aol.com), and/or include the wildcard notation to block top-level domains (ex. *.com).
+This setting can be overridden on individual email fields in the advanced settings.
-3. Enter the validation message you would like displayed to a user that try and use a blacklisted email when submitting a form into the 'Error Message' field.
+3. In the 'Global Validation Message' input enter a default error message if a blacklisted email is submitted.
+This setting can be overridden on individual email fields in the advanced settings.
 4. Click the 'Update Settings' button to save the settings.

 ## Individual Email Input Blacklist Settings
-Once set up these settings will be used on this form only and in place of the general blacklist settings above.
+Once set up these settings will be used on this form only and in place of the global blacklist settings above.

 1. Once Logged into your site navigate to the Gravity Form you would like to update.
-2. Add or update an existing Email input filed on the form.
+2. Add or update an existing email input field on the form.
-3. Go to the 'Advance Settings' tab for the Email input.
+3. Go to the 'Advance Settings' tab for the 'Blacklisted Emails' input.
-4. Enter the email addresses (example: jsmith@gmail.com), email address domains (example: gmail.com), and/or, email address top-level domains (example: *.com) separated by commas into the 'Email Blacklist" field.
-If you enter a space this will override the general blacklist and allow all email address to be submitted.
+4. In the 'Blacklisted Emails' input enter a comma separated list of blacklisted domains (ex. hotmail.com), email addresses (ex. user@aol.com), and/or include the wildcard notation to block top-level domains (ex. *.com).
+This will override the globally defined blacklisted emails setting.
+Enter 'none' to bypass the global setting and allow all email addresses.
-5. Enter the validation message you would like displayed to a user that try and use a blacklisted email when submitting a form into the 'Error Message' field.
+5. In the 'Blacklisted Emails Validation Message' input enter an error message if a blacklisted email is submitted.
+This will override the globally defined error message.
-6. Click the 'Update' button to save the settings.
+6. Click the 'Save Form' button to save the settings.

 ### Additional Resources
 * [Gravity Forms Documentation - Getting Started](https://docs.gravityforms.com/category/getting-started/)